Phase Two: Music Studio Equipment for Recording vocals and live instruments

 Click here for Basics: How a Home Recording Studio Works

-Steps: Decide where you want to record your audio.
-Here are some of the considerations.
-If you wish to use your computer's program, that's great and you'll save a lot of money.
-With a good quality sound card, you can record at very high fidelity.
+Steps: Decide where you want to record your audio on your computer or a dedicated Multitrack Digital recorder.
+If you wish to use your computer's sequencer program, that's great and you'll save a lot of money.
+With a good quality audio interface, you can record at very high fidelity.

 The downsides, though, are significant.
 As we all know, computers are not the most reliable pieces of equipment in the world.
 No, you're saying, mine NEVER crashes!
 Well, for you, the one person on earth who can say that, skip to the next paragraph!
 The rest of us don't enjoy losing lots of time and hard work when the computer freezes, as becomes more likely the more you demand CPU power for multiple tracks and adding things such as reverb and echo.

-Using an external digital multitrack recorder has many advantages in that they are more reliable, easier to mix with because they have those old familiar faders, and generally are of higher sound quality.
+Using an external multitrack recorder has many advantages.
+They are reliable, easier to mix with because they have those old familiar faders, and generally are of higher sound quality.
 They also come with internal effects such as reverb, delay, chorus, and so forth things which often crash computers if done internally.
-The downsides are the cost, albeit not so bad, and the limited number of tracks (usually 8 to 24).
+They can cost more, and have limited number of tracks (usually 8 to 24).

-Once you've analyzed your needs, go and get the home recording studio recorder or program you wish to work with.
-If you are using a software audio recorder, you may wish to consider an external controller board which will give you real faders for mixdown, instead of having to do it with a mouse.
+Once you've analyzed your needs, go and get the home recording studio recorder multitrack program, or standalone recorder you wish to work with.
+If you are using a software audio recorder, you may wish to consider an controller board which will give you real faders for mixdown, instead of having to do it with a mouse.

 Back to top